python/bedevere/README.md

 If an issue number is found then the "Details" link points to the relevant issue itself, making it easier to navigate from PR to issue.
 - ### Identifies missing news entry
-If no misc/news.d entry is found or news entry is formatted incorrectly and issue doesn't have the skip news label, the status fails and relevant description label is added to it.
+If no `Misc/NEWS.d` entry is found or the news entry is formatted incorrectly and the issue doesn't have the `skip news` label, the status fails and a relevant description label is added to it.
 - ### Closes invalid PRs
-Closes PRs that try to merge a maintenance branch into the master branch, adds `invalid` label, and posts relevant message.
+Closes PRs that try to merge a maintenance branch into the master branch, adds `invalid` label, and posts a relevant message.
 - ### Labels PRs for docs
 Labels PRs for documentation as `type-documentation`
 - ### Copies master labels to backport